 Veterans in the 36th District and all across the United States have served our country honorably and deserve our unwavering support.
 While we can never fully repay our veterans for their service to our nation, we have an obligation to work together as Democrats and Republicans to ensure they have access to the high-quality care and receive benefits they have earned and deserve.

-In my position on the House Committee on Veterans’ Affairs, I am working aggressively with my colleagues on both sides of the aisle to end the VA benefits backlog, expand and improve access to health care for veterans in the 36th District, improve educational and job opportunities for heroes returning home, and combat veterans’ homelessness.
+I am working aggressively with my colleagues on both sides of the aisle to end the VA benefits backlog, expand and improve access to health care for veterans in the 36th District, improve educational and job opportunities for heroes returning home, and combat veterans’ homelessness.

 We must act now to eliminate the backlog so our veterans can access the benefits they have earned.
 I introduced H.R.
 1759, bipartisan legislation as part of a broader effort to end the VA backlog.
 My bill will help identify and eliminate red tape in the VA claims process so that veterans can get their benefits faster.
 I also joined 3 Democratic and Republican Congressmen to introduce the 21st Century Health Care for Heroes Act, which will improve the delivery of veterans’ health care by merging the electronic health records of the Department of Veterans Affairs and Department of Defense.